Philosophy of religion: Miracles

 Belief in miracles and supernatural events or occurrences is common among world religions.
 A miracle is an event which cannot be explained by rational or scientific means.
 The Resurrection of Jesus and the Miracles of Muhammad are examples of miracles claimed by religions.
+Some philosophers evaluate miracle claims such as the resurrection of Jesus by using Bayes' theorem to compare the probability of the reported events under the miracle hypothesis versus under purely naturalistic hypotheses.

 Skepticism towards the supernatural can be found in early philosophical traditions like the Indian Carvaka school and Greco-Roman philosophers like Lucretius.
 David Hume, who defined a miracle as "a violation of the laws of nature", famously argued against miracles in Of Miracles, Section X of An Enquiry concerning Human Understanding (1748).
 For Hume, the probability that a miracle has not occurred is always greater than the probability that it has because "as a firm and unalterable experience has established these laws [of nature], the proof against a miracle, from the very nature of the fact, is as entire as any argument from experience can possibly be imagined" (Enquiry.
 X. p.
 173).
 Hume does not argue that a miracle is impossible, only that it is unreasonable to believe in any testimony of a miracle's occurrence, for evidence for the regularity of natural laws is much stronger than human testimony (which is often in error).